Capella, Queensland: History

 Gordon Downs Provisional School opened circa 1885 and closed circa 1886.

 Land resumed from large pastoral runs was made available to small farm selectors in 1883 and small cropping and dairying became early industries; a Butter Factory was built in 1900 under the "Meat and Diary Encouragement Act."

 From 1894 Wesleyan Methodist services were held at Capella State School by Reverend Taylor, minister of the Wesleyan Church in Clermont.
 On 2 May 1898, Reverend J.R.
 Williams, based at Clermont, held the first Wesleyan service in the Capella church.

 By the late 1890s it was reported that "great improvements have been made at this place of late": in 1898 new offices for the Peak Downs Divisional Board (the fore-runner of the Peak Downs Shire Council) were opened, a number of new shops had been built, and the Old Exchange Hotel and the Peak Downs Hotel were renovated and re-opened.

 Mrs Lucy Stuart of Gordon Downs Station laid the foundation block for the Holy Spirit Anglican Church on Easter Monday 1 April 1907.
 The church was opened on 23 October 1907.

 The early 20th century was a time of stable growth and development in the town, although the population only increased from about 250 in 1900 to 300 in 1930.
 The 1920s saw a great deal of building.
 Mrs M.J.
 Walsh opened a café in October 1925 and a bakery opened shortly thereafter.
-A new Roman Catholic church, St Joseph's, seating 200 people, was dedicated in April 1926.
+A new Roman Catholic church, St Joseph's, seating 200 people, was dedicated in April 1926 by Bishop Sheil.
 The same year also saw a new hall, picture theatre and Country Women's Association clubrooms built.
 A branch of the Queensland National Bank opened in 1930, and a new Catholic presbytery was built.
 The town became the council seat of the Shire of Peak Downs in 1927 and a new Shire Hall was built in 1936.
 The mid 1930s also saw the town's main streets kerbed and channelled and a "bitumen emulsion paved footpath" laid in the main street, Peak Downs Street.

 A town electricity supply was introduced in December 1954, although other services had to wait for another decade or more, being introduced between 1962 (a town water supply) and 1982 (mains sewerage).